tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

-## 4.3 Lesson Plan - Stock Portfolios
+## 4.3 Lesson Plan - Investing Like the Pros

 ---